-At the same time, the clip-ons are high, and these pegs are not to rear set.
-This results in a nice and comfortable sports tourer kind of riding position.
-That is great for a long distance.
+At the same time, the clip-ons are high, and these pegs are not too rear set.
+It results in a nice comfortable sports tourer kind of riding position that is great for a long distance.
 Not changing the ergonomics is a wise decision.

-But a welcome change is seen in the introduction of a new display.
+A welcome change is in the introduction of a new display.
 This 4.3 inch TFT cluster has the same style of graphics you would find on a new range of Kawasaki motorcycles.

 It is crisp and easy to read, while the Bluetooth connectivity brings it up to date with today’s times.
-The all-new Kawasaki Ninja 650 looks much more modern than before and is better equipped as well.
+The all-new Kawasaki Ninja 650 looks much more modern than before.
+And it is better equipped as well.